 Hermit crabs are one of the most common first pets, but many aren’t given the proper care to survive very long.

-These crabs are surprisingly social and do very well in groups.
+These crabs are surprisingly social and do well in groups.
 Watching their interactions is one of the joys of keeping them.

 - If you’re adding more members to the group, a 55- to 75-gallon aquarium will work much better.

 - The salt must be the kind made for marine fish.

 - Stick to natural shells, preferably the same size or a little larger than what the crabs are currently wearing.

 - This substrate also provides a place for them to burrow into it from time to time and molt underground.

 Humidity and Temperature

-Keep the humidity level at 75–85% at all times.
+- Keep the humidity level at 75–85% at all times.

 Lighting and Heating

 - If your house is on the cool side, you can add an under-tank heater to one side of the tank to add warmth for the inhabitants.

 - A diet of varied veggies, fruits, leaves, flowers, crushed coral and calcium will benefit all crabs.

 - For more detailed information on caring for hermit crabs, visit this great care sheet.

 Giant millipedes are multi-legged arthropods that are relatively friendly.
 There are multiple species available of varying sizes, and some can live 7–10 years.

 - Make sure there aren’t any pesticides in the soils you use.

 Temperature and Humidity

-- A good temperature range is 75–85 degrees Fahrenheit, and a small dip at night should be fine.
+- A good temperature range is 75–85 F, and a small dip at night should be fine.

 Lighting and Heating

-No special lighting is required.
-For heating, an under-tank heater can be used to add warmth to one side of the tank.
+- For heating, you can use an under-tank heater to add warmth to one side of the tank.

 - Millipedes are herbivores that eat mostly decaying plant matter.

 - Add some leaf litter for them, too.
 Just make sure it’s free of pesticides or other bugs.

-Reaching a leg span of about 5 inches, Mexican Redknees are colorful spiders.
-These are very long-lived tarantulas — a few have reached their 20s in captivity.
+Reaching a leg span of about 5 inches, Mexican Redknees are colorful and long-lived tarantulas — a few have reached their 20s in captivity.

 - Use horticultural vermiculite (not insulation type) or Eco Earth.
 Both hold humidity well and are made specifically for pets.

 Temperature and Humidity

 - A heating source may not be needed depending on your climate.

 Lighting and Heating

 - Supply a small, shallow dish of water for the tank.

 - The size of prey and the frequency at which you feed will depend on the age and size of the tarantula.

 - Another potential reason for avoiding handling is the irritating hairs the tarantulas can flick off their abdomens when they feel threatened.
 These little hairs can irritate eyes, nose and skin.
-There is also the fact that they can bite.

-Where to Find Them
+Where to Find These Pet Invertebrates for Beginners

 Connect with message boards relevant to what you’re interested in, and they may be able to point you in the direction of both breeders and vendors.
 You may also find some invertebrate pets needing to be rehomed by their keepers.